Ask a doctor about a prescription for HYQVIA 100 mg/mL SOLUTION FOR INFUSION

 If you forget to use HyQvia

-Do not administer a double dose of HyQvia to compensate for missed doses.
-If you think you have missed a dose, consult your doctor as soon as possible.
+Do not administer a double dose of HyQvia to make up for forgotten doses.
+If you think you have forgotten a dose, consult your doctor as soon as possible.

 If you have any other questions about using this medication, ask your doctor, pharmacist, or nurse.